 Inside: How to help your child through your divorce.
 As a divorced mother of two and a child of divorce, I’ve compiled the good and bad parenting advice after divorce.
-Get your download of parenting tips to keep handy throughout your first couple of years after your divorce.
-This post contains affiliate links.

 Prefer to listen to this article instead of reading?
-Click play below to listen to “What Your Kids Need From You After Divorce” on the Grace From Single Parenting Podcast.
+Click play below to listen to “What Your Kids Need From You After Divorce” on the Grace From Single Parents Podcast.
 If you like what you hear, subscribe here.

 Questioning if your divorce will affect your children isn’t up for debate.
 Ask any expert or any child of divorce, and they will tell you, yes it does.